 What are the types of schedule changes?

 This change implies that the employee works fewer hours per day but more days per week.
-For example, if the employee works from Monday to Friday from 9 am to 3 pm, he can request to work from 9 am to 2 pm and ask for a change from Monday to Saturday to cover the remaining overtime.
+For example, if the employee works from Monday to Friday from 9 am to 3 pm, they can request to work from 9 am to 2 pm and ask for a change from Monday to Saturday to cover the remaining overtime.

 What should a schedule change letter contain?